KhaosResearch/enbic2lab-images/components/air/DataNormalization/README.md

 2023-03-01;5;7
 ```
 ### OUTPUTS
-Given a pandas dataframe, it's split in two dataframes (features and target) and then they are normalized with MinMaxScaler
+Given a pandas dataframe, it's split in two dataframes (features and target) and then they are normalized with MinMaxScaler.

-Returns two normalized dataframes (features and target) and their scalers
+Returns two normalized dataframes (features and target) and their original values (for later denormalization).

 ## Usage